How to File Taxes if You Work Remotely or Live in One State and Work in Another

 Want more?
 Get financial tips, tools, and more with our monthly newsletter.

-Reciprocal tax agreements come in two key types—bilateral and unilateral.
-They work slightly different from one another.
+Reciprocal tax agreements come in two key types—bilateral and unilateral—which work in slightly different ways.

 When two states enter into a bilateral reciprocal agreement, they agree to provide tax credits or exemptions to residents of the other state.
 The agreements can also specify which sources of income are subject to the agreement and which are not.

-Unilateral reciprocal agreements are a little different because they aren’t really agreements between two parties.
-Instead, they work more like stipulations: If a state offers reciprocity to our residents, we will do the same for residents of their state.
+Unilateral reciprocal agreements aren’t really agreements between two parties.
+Instead, they work more like stipulations: If a state offers reciprocity to our residents, we will do the same for theirs.
 Indiana, Minnesota and Wisconsin are currently the only states with unilateral reciprocal agreements in place.

-Even if you live and work in states that have reciprocal agreements, the agreements apply only to income earned as an employee.
+Even if you live and work in states that have reciprocal agreements, they apply only to income earned as an employee.
 You will still need to file a nonresident tax return if you have other sources of income from a state other than your home state.
 (See below.)

 What if your state doesn’t have a reciprocal tax agreement?